jasonkylefrank/Front-end-Curriculum/React/Learn/README.md

 1. **It lets us avoid tightly coupling our React components**.
 As you'll see when you get to the Redux chapter, the React components don't need to know as much about each other when they can simply fire Redux "actions" and other React components can receive modified data from the Redux "store".
 2. Peices of your Redux code will usually **request and receive data from the server**.

+### Data Flow with Redux and React
 For now, you can think of the data flow in the following diagram without the Actions and Store parts (**React** would be our "View Provider"):

 ![](_assets/redux-diagram.png)

+Putting React back in the mix now, the data flow looks something like this.
+Don't worry if you don't understand what "Virtual DOM" and "React Diffing" mean yet.